Broome County, NY

 No meeting scheduled.

-EPA added the Tri-Cities Barrel site, located in the Town of Fenton, Broome County, New York, to the Superfund National Priorities List on October 4, 1989 due to high levels of hazardous chemicals found in the soil and ground water.
-The 14.9-acre site contained a facility that cleaned and reconditioned the interior and exterior of drums and barrels.
+The EPA added the Tri-Cities Barrel site, located in the Town of Fenton, Broome County, New York, to the Superfund National Priorities List on October 4, 1989 due to high levels of hazardous chemicals found in the soil and ground water.
+The 14.9-acre site contained a facility that cleaned and reconditioned the interiors and exteriors of drums and barrels.
 Wastewater from the process was discharged into unlined lagoons.
 Following cleaning, the drums and barrels were reformed, if necessary, and repainted for future use.
-Barrel reclamation operations ceased in 1992 and all commercial operations at the site had ended by 1994.
+Barrel reclamation ceased in 1992 and all commercial operations at the site had ended by 1994.

-An investigation to determine the nature and extent of the contamination at the site found that the soil, sediment and ground water were contaminated with polychlorinated biphenyls (PCBs), volatile organic compounds (VOCs), semi-volatile organic compounds (SVOCs), pesticides, and metals.
-In 2001, EPA selected a remedy for the site based on the results of a feasibility study identifying and evaluating remedial alternatives.
-The selected remedy consisted of the excavation and off-site disposal of contaminated soil and sediment and the extraction and treatment of the contaminated ground water.
-In 2003, 74,969 tons of contaminated soil and sediment were excavated and removed from the site.
+An investigation to determine the nature and extent of the contamination at the site found that the soil, sediment, and ground water were contaminated with polychlorinated biphenyls (PCBs), volatile organic compounds (VOCs), semi-volatile organic compounds (SVOCs), pesticides, and metals.
+In 2000, the EPA selected a cleanup plan for the site that included excavating and disposing of the contaminated soil and sediment off-site and extracting and treating the ground water to remove contaminants.
+The cleanup of the soil and sediment was completed in 2003.